Maximum Medical Improvement in Stockton

 - Work restrictions or limits on the work you can perform;

 - Future medical treatment that will be needed; and

 - Impairment status of the areas of the body that are injured.

 The report will also contain information about the history of the injury.
 This may include your current and past medical history, tests that have been performed, medical treatment, and information about current and projected future impairment, as a result of the work injury.
 Other details may be included, such as your occupation, job description, discussions with your doctor, and medical records from other doctors.

 The MMI report is among the most important documents used in determining whether an injured worker qualifies for permanent disability benefits and the degree of permanent disability, which is expressed as a percentage.
 Doctors do not always have the same opinion about a disability.
 If you don’t agree with the report, you can question the findings, and your attorney can request a second opinion.
 This is either provided by a qualified medical examiner that is chosen by your attorney or claims administrator or a doctor agreed upon by both parties.

-We encourage you to contact our Stockton workers' compensation firm today at (844) 311-7793 for a confidential and complimentary consultation.
+We encourage you to contact our Stockton workers’ compensation lawyer today at (209) 762-8511 for a confidential and complimentary consultation.